-(3) If you answered "No" to question #1 and/or #2, provide an explanation as to why not and indicate when you will do so.

-(4) Summarize any comments received from the Tribe and/or the citizens (NAHASDA § 404(d)):
+- (3) If you answered "No" to question #1 and/or #2, provide an explanation as to why not and indicate when you will do so. - (4) Summarize any comments received from the Tribe and/or the citizens (NAHASDA § 404(d)):

-Notice was published in the local newspaper The World and at www.theworldlink.com, and on the Tribe's public and private websites on December 16, 2022 inviting public comment through December 28, 2022.
-The reports were presented to the CIHA Board of Commissioners at its regular meeting held December 15, 2022 and submitted to the Tribe on December 16, 2022.
+Notice was published in the local newspaper The World and at www.theworldlink.com, and on the Tribe's public and private websites on December 8, 2023 inviting public comment through December 22, 2023.
+The reports were presented to the CIHA Board of Commissioners on December 14, 2023 and to the Tribal Council on December 18, 2023.
 Report copies were provided to local public libraries for access during the comment period in addition to their availability online.
 No comment was received.

-SECTION 14: JOBS SUPPORTED BY NAHASDA (NAHASDA § 403(b))
+SECTION 14: JOBS SUPPORTED BY NAHASDA

+(NAHASDA § 403(b))